-- o Students must have the required immunizations.
-Proof must be submitted in the student's file or the student may not be allowed to attend classes until immunization requirements are met. - o TB Skin Test: As a 1-step TB test is only valid for one year, MTI Phlebotomy students must provide proof of a 1-step TB test that will be valid through their contracted graduation date.
-If for any reason the contracted graduation date is revised, the student may need to repeat the 1-step TB test.
+- Students must have the required immunizations.
+Proof must be submitted in the student's file or the student may not be allowed to attend classes until immunization requirements are met. - TB Skin Test: As a 2-step TB test is only valid for one year.
+If for any reason the contracted graduation date is revised, the student may need to repeat the 2-step TB test.
 The student is responsible for obtaining this and providing proof to MTI.
-The student can receive this test at any local Health Department (or facility of the student's choice) at the student's own cost. - o MMR: Students will need to provide proof of at least one MMR (measles, mumps, and rubella) vaccine.
-If unable to provide proof of at least one vaccine, then the students will need to receive a dose at any local Health Department (or facility of the student's choice) at the student's own cost. - o Tetanus (Td): Students must provide proof of an updated, within the last ten years, tetanus.
-If unable to provide proof in the last ten years, the student will need to receive an updated dose at any local Health Department (or facility of the student's choice) at the student's own cost. - Satisfactory criminal background history based on a signed background check affidavit. - o Prospective students will be required to meet the standards of the Illinois Healthcare Worker Background
+The student can receive this test at any local Health Department (or facility of the student's choice) at the student's own cost. - MMR: Students will need to provide proof of at least one MMR (measles, mumps, and rubella) vaccine.
+If unable to provide proof of at least one vaccine, then the students will need to receive a dose at any local Health Department (or facility of the student's choice) at the student's own cost. - Tetanus (Td): Students must provide proof of an updated, within the last ten years, tetanus.
+If unable to provide proof in the last ten years, the student will need to receive an updated dose at any local Health Department (or facility of the student's choice) at the student's own cost. - Satisfactory criminal background history based on a signed background check affidavit.